NIEM/NIEM.github.io/json/outline/index.md

     - [names/namespaces](../names/namespaces): Domain-based naming (NIEM domains)
 - [json-ld](../json-ld): JSON-LD
     - [json-ld/context](../json-ld/context): JSON-LD contexts for namespaces and short names
-    - [json-ld/identifiers](../json-ld/identifiers): Identifiers in JSON-LD: use of `@id`, URIs, and names of individuals
+    - json-ld/identifiers: Identifiers in JSON-LD: use of `@id`, URIs, and names of individuals
-    - [json-ld/syntax](../json-ld/syntax): Syntax of objects and arrays
+    - json-ld/syntax: Syntax of objects and arrays: JSON-LD allows for flexible representation, and compaction and expansion can create or suppress the appearance of arrays and objects.
     - [json-ld/expanded](../json-ld/expanded): An example of JSON-LD expansion.
     - [json-ld/processing](../json-ld/processing): Processing JSON-LD using
       standard operations, including expansion, compaction, contexts, and